 Stretching exercises have been incorporated into exercise routines widely during the past few decades because of their benefits.
 Some of the reported benefits are improved range of motion, reduced pain, increased flexibility, injury prevention, and others.
 The truth is, the benefits of a stretching routine depend on the type used, when it’s used, and the reason it’s used.

-The mechanisms on which stretching exercises act on the body are still up for debate.
+The mechanisms on which stretches act on the body are still up for debate.
 Some scientists believe it’s the alteration in neurological systems during the stretch that decreases pain perception, and others believe it’s a shift in energy dynamics within the mechanism itself.
 The only thing certain is that when performed correctly and at the right time, it gets the job done!

 Are stretching and warm up the same?